Azure-Samples/real-time-transcription-simple/README.md

 * Click **Open in Browser**

-And you will be the app:
+And, after some time you will see the app on the browser:

 <img src="./pics/resp-004.png">